Ben Stein: Career in the media

-In addition, Stein's voice roles include The Pixies, magical creatures on the animated series The Fairly OddParents; Mr. Purutu on the animated series The Emperor's New School; Professor Wisenstein in Bruno the Kid; the birthday party clown, Mr. Giggles, on The Adventures of Jimmy Neutron: Boy Genius; a bingo caller on Rugrats; and Pip on Animaniacs.
-Futterman in Freakazoid.
+In addition, Stein's voice roles include The Pixies, magical creatures on the animated series The Fairly OddParents; Mr. Purutu on the animated series The Emperor's New School; Professor Wisenstein in Bruno the Kid; the birthday party clown, Mr. Giggles, on The Adventures of Jimmy Neutron: Boy Genius; a bingo caller on Rugrats; Francis "Pip" Pumphandle in Animaniacs; and H.A.
+Futterman in Freakazoid!.
 Stein also voiced a psychiatrist, again named after himself, in the USA TV series Duckman; he once appeared in the sitcom Married... with Children as a receptionist in the animal afterlife.
 He also made a cameo appearance in the comic book Young Justice, as Ali Ben Styn.
 Another cameo appearance was as Rabbi Goldberg in the Family Guy episodes "When You Wish Upon a Weinstein" and "Family Goy".
 Stein also voiced the character Sam Schmaltz in the 1996 computer adventure game Toonstruck.

 Stein has written for the television industry, including outlines for the TV movie Murder in Mississippi and for the lengthy ABC miniseries Amerika.
 He has also contributed to the creation of the talk show parody series Fernwood 2 Night.

 Stein hosted a show on VH1 called America's Most Smartest Model.
 The show aimed to find the smartest among 14 models through a series of challenges.

 On May 14, 2006, during an appearance on the Fox News program Your World with Neil Cavuto, Stein called for a tax increase of 3.5% for wealthy Americans, to be earmarked for soldiers and military initiatives.
 Stein wrote an editorial for The New York Times critical of those who would rather make money in the world of finance than fight terrorism.

 On December 28, 2009, Stein appeared on CNN's Larry King Live with Ron Paul to discuss the attempted bombing of an American plane on Christmas Day 2009.
 Stein said that Paul's stance that the United States were "occupiers" in Iraq and Afghanistan was antisemitic.
 The comment started a shouting match between the two men.
 Two days later, Stein clarified that "if Rep. Paul says he is... not an anti-Semite, I believe him".

 Stein's political and economics commentary has appeared on CNBC's The Kudlow Report and CNN.

 Commentary in the lead-up to and during the Great Recession

+In the months before the late-2000s recession, Stein made frequent and vehement claims about the economy's good health and the relative unimportance of the mortgage-derivative market; these would shortly be proven dead wrong.